M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Introduction

-To address these channels, in this work, we develop a multimodal deep learning feature extractor and a pretraining strategy tailored for robotic temporal action segmentation tasks, which is agnostic of the TAS model itself, which foster easier resuability of the learned features.
+To address these challenges, in this work, we develop a multimodal deep learning feature extractor and a {\newtext training} strategy which is tailored for robotic temporal action segmentation tasks, and can be matched with any TAS model, which fosters easier reusability of the learned features.
 We refer to the resulting fused features as multimodal robotic representation (M2R2) features.
-To compute the M2R2 features, we leverage proprioceptive information in the form of force and torque measurements at the robot's wrist, end-effector pose and velocity, and gripper width.
+To compute the M2R2 features, we leverage proprioceptive information such as force and torque measurements, end-effector pose and twist, and gripper width.
 For exteroceptive data, we use RGB cameras and audio.
 In this work, we adopt a late fusion strategy, where each modality is first processed independently and then fused using a transformer-based model~\cite{vaswani2017attention}.
-In our experiments, we show that the resulting M2R2 features improve temporal action segmentation performance over existing approaches on the REASSEMBLE dataset~\cite{sliwowski2025reassemble} and outperform using proprioceptive or exteroceptive information alone.
-Moreover, we demonstrate that these pretrained features can be used with existing deep learning-based temporal action segmentation models to successfully perform robotic temporal action segmentation.
-A general overview of the proposed approach is shown in Figure~\ref{fig:Overview}.
+In our experiments, the resulting M2R2 features improve temporal action segmentation performance over existing end-to-end and vision-only approaches. {\newtext Moreover, M2R2 features can be used successfully with various state-of-the-art TAS models and that the framework generalizes well across different embodiments and task domains.} A general overview of the proposed approach is shown in Figure~\ref{fig:Overview}.

-To summarize, our main contributions are as follows: \begin{enumerate} \item A deep-learning-based multimodal feature extractor for robotic temporal action segmentation in contact-rich manipulation tasks. \item A pretraining strategy for learning multimodal features for robotic temporal action segmentation. \item An extensive evaluation of the influence of different sensor modalities on robotic temporal action segmentation performance. \end{enumerate}
+To summarize, our main contributions are as follows: \begin{enumerate} \item A deep-learning-based multimodal feature extractor for robotic temporal action segmentation. \item A {\newtext training} strategy for learning multimodal features for robotic temporal action segmentation. \item An extensive evaluation of the influence of different sensor modalities on robotic temporal action segmentation performance. \end{enumerate}